 Chopped maraschino cherries

-CARROTS: 3 cups of grated carrots are called for in this recipe, which equals approximately 4 medium-sized carrots.
+- You need 3 cups of grated carrots which equals approximately 4 medium-sized carrots.
 Grate the carrots yourself as opposed to purchasing pre-packaged matchstick-style carrots.
 Your food processor may have an attachment to make this go fast.
 While you don’t have to peel your carrots, I do.
 It gets the gritty exterior off the carrot, making them more appealing.

-BUTTER AND OIL: Both butter AND oil are used in this recipe!
+- Are you wondering if there’s a typo?
+Both butter AND oil are used in this recipe, but that’s on purpose!
 Why, you ask?
 Oil allows baked goods to stay moist and more evenly fluffy, while butter adds a uniquely yummy flavor.
 Using both is the way to go with carrot cake!

 FLOUR: Be sure to spoon up and then level off your flour.
 You don’t want too much and the cake being dry.